<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Tell Us about the Noise

 When our friend, a Registered Nurse, suggested a rental property near a top-notch hospital, we valued her professional opinion.
 Little did we know that stellar hospital was the only trauma hospital in the area, complete with a rooftop helicopter landing pad.
-At all hours, we would hear the med evac chopper coming and going.
+At all hours, we would hear the medevac chopper coming and going.
 Add in the sirens from the ambulance and fire trucks, and we quickly learned how neighborhood noise is an important detail to consider when looking for a rental home.

 Street noise may also be a concern.
-Due to constant back up of traffic in Virginia, the street noise in our neighborhood was not from the whiz of cars going by, it was more the squeal of brakes echoing down the street.
+Due to the constant backup of traffic in Virginia, the street noise in our neighborhood was not from the whiz of cars going by, it was more the squeal of brakes echoing down the street.
 Depending on your patience level, the noise of the city is either something you grow used to or something that will deter you from choosing an urban neighborhood.

 Other details to research: The level of noise from your neighbors often depends on the dynamic of who lives around you.
 You may live next door to college students with a band, repetitively practicing songs for their weekend gigs.
 The tree house in the yard down the street may be a magnet for neighborhood children, stirring happy laughter, squeals, and screams with imaginative play.
 Elderly folks or those with an early bedtime may not appreciate the noise you make with gathered friends around your backyard fire pit.